Oregon with Adelsheim Vineyard

 Best of the Willamette Valley, wine country and the Oregon coast

-You’re among grapevines sipping the best Pinot noir you’ve ever tasted, mere inches away from where it was sourced.
+You’re standing in vineyards sipping the best Pinot noir you’ve ever tasted, surrounded by the very vines from where it was sourced.
 The bustling city and ocean are both just a stone’s throw away but you’re in a different world.
 This isn’t France, Germany, Argentina, even Napa.
 This is wine country the Oregon way.
 The people who planted these grapes 50 years ago were considered crazy.
 They were laughed at for the idea that quality wines could be produced here.
 How wrong those naysayers were.
 You raise a glass and toast the true pioneers of Oregon.

 If you love celebrating heritage, craftsmanship and the art of fine wine, this trip is for you.
-If you dream of valleys overflowing with vineyards and an otherworldly coastline, join us.
+If you dream of valleys overflowing with vineyards and a coastline like none you’ve experienced before, join us.
 Come to the Pacific Wonderland and appreciate it as only a true Oregonian could.

 Vineyards of the Willamette Valley, Oregon wine country, and the awe-inspiring Pacific coast from Netarts Bay to Cannon Beach